Bira/octopus-carnival/_drafts/wir-mm3-4e-meenlock.md

 So yeah, another dominator that's worse than a succubus.
 Since Corrupting Mind is at-will, it's possible that the whole party would get dominated at once when fighting a corruptor.
 The more of them you add to a single encounter, the bigger the chance of this happening.
+Once a target is dominated for the encounter, Team Monster should avoid attacking them.
+It's up to the PCs to do those 10+ damage to their mind-controlled friends.

 ## Final Impressions